blocksninja/das-coin/README.md

-Das Core staging tree 0.12.1
+Tribe Core staging tree 0.12.1

 [Official Forum](https://bitcointalk.org/index.php?topic=1988059.0).
 ===============================

-What is Das?
+What is Tribe?
 ----------------

-Das is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Das uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Das Core is the name of the open source software which enables the use of this currency.
+Tribe is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Tribe uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Tribe Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Das Core software, see https://github.com/blocksninja/das-coin.
+For more information, as well as an immediately useable, binary version of the Tribe Core software, see https://github.com/blocksninja/das-coin.

 License
 -------

-Das Core is released under the terms of the MIT license.
+Tribe Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process